sjanjua/solace-takehome-assessment/DISCUSSION.md

 - Filtering by specialty doesn't work.
 Ideally this should be a multi-select dropdown anyways, but there seems to be an issue in the backend when querying
 - Filtering as a whole could probably be improved, but I'm new to Drizzle ORM and scrapped together whatever I could find in the docs
 - Add a "Clear" button to reset filters
-- The table could probably be broken up into multiple tables and joined together as needed
+- The table could probably be broken up into multiple tables and joined together as needed.
+This would also allow creating indexes on fields that are used heavily for querying and filtering, improving performance.
 - More robust and better error handling on both the client and server
 - Add loading indicators in the UI for when a query is running